-Getting organized is often at the top of people’s list when it comes to making a change in their life.
+Getting organized is often at the top of people’s list!

-Most people looking for ways to get organized feel like their life could be more organized, more productive and less stressful.
+They feel like their life could be more productive, more organized and less stressful.

 1. Purge and pare down

-The first step to any organization process should be to sort through your belongings and purge.
+The first step should be to sort through your belongings and purge.

-Get rid of what you don’t use, don’t need, and what is broken or damaged.
+Get rid of what is broken or damaged.

-Instead of buying more shoe racks or another closet shelving system, clean out your closet.
+Don’t buy more shoe racks or another closet shelving system.

-Once you’ve pared down your belongings, then you can begin to invest in storage solutions.
+Once you’ve pared down your belongings, you can begin to invest in storage solutions.